 Yes, I have a life outside of karate.

 I have 3 children, all of whom have attended my kids’ classes.
-I am married to a wonderful woman who sometimes trains in my classes in addition to her hectic work and workout schedule that includes circuit-training, swimming, cycling, yoga and more.
+I am married to a wonderful woman who sometimes trains in my classes in addition to her hectic work and workout schedule.
 My professional experience lies in the fields of investments and investment technology and I have worked in the investment business as a broker, trader, vendor and technology consultant with some of the best companies in the business.
 I have also been involved with various karate-related ventures, including www.tokaidojapan.com (I was a senior partner in the business but turned it over to my business partner, Mr. Dan Cook, when I became too busy) and creator/contributor/editor of ShotoMag, at the time the premier Shotokan-focused online magazine.

-With the encouragement and support of my wonderful wife (I coulnd’t have done this without it), at the end of 2012 I left the corporate world to devote all my time to Karate and related endeavors.
-I now regularly teach an average of 20+ hours/week at about 10 different locations, organize various special seminar sets (Instructors’ Classes, guest instructors, training camps) and have been working on developing various related activities, including a new website, ebooks and more.
+With the encouragement and support of my wonderful wife (I couldn’t have done this without it), at the end of 2012 I left the corporate world to devote all my time to Karate and related endeavors.
+I now regularly teach an average of 20+ hours/week, organize various special seminar sets (Instructors’ Classes, guest instructors, training camps) and have been working on developing various related activities, including a new website, ebooks and more.

 More from Sensei Keeling